- Director: Jane Campion

 When she arrives, Alisdair leaves the piano on the beach, not able to carry it back through the woods.
 He seems very confused by Ada’s insistence that she’d prefer having the piano to, say, her extra corsets.
 With him is his friend, George (Harvey Keitel), a former sailor who has “gone native,” can speak Maori, and even has traditional tattoos on his face.
 Ada eventually appears at George’s door and hands him a note asking him to take her to her piano, but he tells her he can’t read.
 But then George gets Alisdair to trade him the piano, saying he wants to learn to play, in exchange for some land the Maori have no intention of giving up anyway.
 Ada starts going to George’s forest home to provide him lessons, but finds that he has no interest in actually playing.
 First he says he just wants to listen to her play.
 Then he says that he’ll give her the piano back, key by key, as long as he can “do things he likes” while she plays.
 She is far more intrigued by this guy than she is by stuffy Alisdair.
 This escalates about how you’d think it would, except more than that.
 There’s more scenes involving Harvey Keitel’s private parts than you might be expecting.

 The attraction between Ada and George plays out while she can’t talk to him at all.
 He can’t read, and her daughter isn’t allowed to be there during the lessons, for reasons the daughter very much does not understand.
 Holly Hunter communicates a lot of different things just through her eyes.
 Keitel himself doesn’t have to do that much except get naked occasionally, but it works.
 Anna Paquin, at 11 years old, had acting experience consisting of “playing a skunk in her school play,” and hadn’t actually intended to pursue acting.
-Yet she ended up becoming the second-youngest winner of an Oscar, for Best Supporting actress, and found herself pursued by Hollywood agents.
-She’s gone on everything from X-Men to True Blood to Scorsese movies.
+Yet she ended up becoming the second-youngest winner of an Oscar, for Best Supporting Actress, and found herself pursued by Hollywood agents.
+She’s gone on to everything from X-Men to True Blood to Scorsese movies.
 Though born in Canada and raised in New Zealand, she pulls off a thick Scottish accent throughout, which few movies would even consider asking an 11-year-old to do.

 The difference between this movie and Jane Austen is the setting, which places its characters entirely outside of their own world.
 They are placed against a backdrop that strips away all of that Victorian artifice, and instead they feel like ghosts playing out parts.
 There’s an aunt living with Alisdair (Kerry Walker), who in another movie would be basically the Maggie Smith character from Downton Abbey.
 She does her darndest, but it’s hard to find her tutting particularly biting when she’s literally peeing in the mud in the middle of the woods, while Maori hold up cloth around her for privacy.
 The Maori are always around, but they never interact with anyone except George.
 Alisdair is only interested in exploiting them, at one point getting frustrated when they won’t trade the land where their ancestors are buried for 12 guns.
 Another time Ada’s daughter starts playing with the Maori children and Alisdair gets really angry with her and makes her… wash trees?
 I think?
 In one of many memorable scenes, the White children put on a low-rent production of the story of Bluebeard, but the Maori sitting in the back don’t understand it’s not real and run onto the stage to save the young wife in the climactic scene (“How would you like my club up your arse!” one yells in the subtitles).